python/cpython/Doc/library/enum.rst

    ``_generate_next_value_`` can be overridden to customize the values used by *auto*.

-.. decorator:: enum_property
+.. decorator:: property

    A decorator similar to the built-in *property*, but specifically for enumerations.
 It allows member attributes to have the same names as members themselves.

-   .. note:: the *enum_property* and the member must be defined in separate classes;
+   .. note:: the *property* and the member must be defined in separate classes;
              for example, the *value* and *name* attributes are defined in the *Enum* class, and *Enum* subclasses can define members with the names ``value`` and ``name``.